My Eclectic Bites

 Cooked broken jasmine rice served in a small bowl with packaging in the background

-Since then, I’ve picked it up whenever I see it on sale at the Asian market.
-It’s quick, flavorful, and perfect when I want to save a few minutes on a busy night.
-In this post, I’ll show you what it is, how it’s different from regular jasmine rice, and how I cook it on the stovetop.
+I first learned about it while working at a cooking school during a Thai class.
+Since then, I pick it up whenever I see it at the Asian market.
+It’s affordable, flavorful, and perfect when I want dinner on the table a little sooner.
+In this post, I’ll explain what it is, how it compares to regular jasmine rice, and exactly how to cook it on the stovetop.

 Jump to: